 Nonenrolled students use services at the College and pay for them on a per-service fee basis.
-Nonenrolled students may take Thomas Edison State College courses, TECEP[®] examinations and Prior Learning Assessment (PLA) courses by paying for each on an individual basis.
+Nonenrolled students may take Thomas Edison State College courses, TECEP® examinations and Prior Learning Assessment (PLA) courses by paying for each on an individual basis.
 However, they are not eligible for any degree until they become an enrolled student by paying the Comprehensive Tuition or Annual Enrollment Tuition.
-The College also offers nondegree services such as Credit Banking.
+The College also offers the nondegree services of Individual Learner's Account (ILA®) and Credit Banking.